bediger4000/kmeansequalpop/README.md

    2. If the element was not changed, add to outgoing transfer list.
 5. If no more transfers were done (or max iteration threshold was reached), terminate

+This isn't terribly well-specified.
+I'll have to make decisions about various alternatives.
+Also, my points have a population, or a weight associated with them.
+I'll have to account for that.

+### Iteration Notes

+1. Compute current cluster means: have to include population in calculating the moment of each point around the X or Y axis.